nf-core/nanoseq/docs/output.md

 [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html), [DEXSeq](https://bioconductor.org/packages/release/bioc/html/DEXSeq.html)

 *Description*:
-When condition is specified in sample information, then differential analysis on gene and transcripts will be done using *DESeq2* or *DEXSeq*, respectively.
-This step will be skipped automatically when there are only one sample condition or less than three replicates in each condition or transcript quantification is skipped.
+If multiple conditions and multiple replicates are available then the pipeline is able to run differential analysis on gene and transcripts with DESeq2 and DEXSeq, respectively.
+These steps won't be run if you provide the `--skip_quantification` or `--skip_differential_analysis` parameters or if all of the samples in the samplesheet don't have the same fasta and GTF reference files.

 ## MultiQC